-Chinese culture is a unique space where Buddhist and Taoist traditions stand side by side with Confucian principles.
+Chinese culture is a unique space where Buddhist and Daoist traditions stand side by side with Confucian principles.
 The Buddhist version of this festival is named after the Ullambana sutra, with which the Buddha instructed his disciple Maudgalyāyana to free his mother, who had been reborn into a lower realm.

-It is believed that the souls of dead are attracted to water, lanterns in the shape of lotus flowers would be made out of coloured paper, and set to float downstream, to guide the dead along their return to the underworld.
+It is believed that the souls of dead are attracted to water, lanterns in the shape of lotus flowers were made out of coloured paper, and set to float downstream, to guide the dead along their return to the underworld.
 Paper money would also be burnt for the dead to use along the way.

-Whilst the traditional banquets for the dead are still set up, and traditional parades still take place, the Taoist songs and Buddhist performances have evolved into costume parties.Taoist inspired online RPGs launch on this day, while the demons of this game, “Heroes of the Sacred Flame”, challenges you to fight on Zhong Yuan.
-The artistically inclined post their gorgeous Gui Yue inspired artwork on the internet, whilst the environmentally aware, seek the services of websites offering the burning of virtual paper money.
-Even though Britain is a long way for the souls of my maternal grandparents, and Cantonese grandma to travel, I’ll be sending off lotus lanterns to light their way down the Regent’s Canal.
+Whilst traditional banquets for the dead are still set up, and the parades still take place, the Daoist songs and Buddhist performances have evolved into costume parties.
+Daoist inspired online RPGs launch on this day, while the demons of games such as “Heroes of the Sacred Flame”, challenge you to during Zhongyuan.
+The artistically inclined post their Guiyue inspired artwork online, whilst the environmentally aware, seek the services of websites offering the burning of virtual paper money.
+Even though London is a long way to travel for the souls of my grandparents, I’ll be sending off lotus lanterns to light their way down the Regent’s Canal.

 Posted in Blog and tagged china, Chinese, culture, customs, festival, Ghost Month, rituals, tradition, Zhong Yuan